 Spring Break ON THE FARM

-This renewing retreat will connect you to nature, explore topics ranging from earth-based Jewish practice to the contemporary food justice movement, and create opportunities for self-reflection and connection with others in a safe, supportive, inclusive environment.
+This renewing week-long retreat will connect you to nature in an urban farm setting We will explore earth-based Jewish practice, examine local food justice issues, and create opportunities to connect with yourself, others, and the land.
 Spring Break on the Farm provides an opportunity for university students to slow down, make new friends, and build community through farming, cooking, learning, and practicing Shabbat together.

 What will I learn?